 - Old paint or finishes in poor condition

-- Non-porous surfaces, such as fiberglass, metal or composition
+- Non-porous surfaces, such as fiberglass, metal, or composition

 Previously finished surfaces in good condition: A finish in good condition can be covered with stain and/or a clear finish.
 Before application, ensure the surface has been properly scuff sanded and cleaned.
 Read on for staining instructions for previously finished surfaces and for clear finish application.

 Note: Some polyurethanes will not adhere to shellac or lacquer surfaces.
 We recommend you remove these finishes.
-To determine finish type, apply nail polish remover to an inconspicuous area.
+To determine the finish type, apply nail polish remover to an inconspicuous area.
 The remover will soften shellac or lacquer.

 Surface Repair: Fill and repair any surface imperfections with an appropriate patching material.